 The cloud security service detects spam in five ways:

-Run the email through our Skeptic™ heuristics to assess whether the email is spam.
+Runs the email through our Skeptic™ heuristics engine to assess whether the email has a spam verdict.